AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have garnered widespread applications across various domains due to their powerful language understanding and generation capabilities.
-However, the detection of non-factual or hallucinatory content generated by LLMs remains scarce.
-Currently, one significant challenge in hallucination detection is the laborious task of time-consuming and expensive manual annotation of the hallucinatory generation.
-To address this issue, this paper first introduces a method called \textbf{AutoHall} for \underline{auto}matically constructing model-specific \underline{hall}ucination datasets based on existing fact-checking datasets.
-Furthermore, we propose a zero-resource and black-box hallucination detection method based on self-contradiction.
-We conduct experiments towards prevalent open-/closed-source LLMs, achieving superior hallucination detection performance compared to extant baselines.
-Moreover, our experiments reveal variations in hallucination proportions and types among different models.
+Large language models (LLMs) have gained broad applications across various domains but still struggle with hallucinations.
+Currently, hallucinations occur frequently in the generation of factual content and pose a great challenge to trustworthy LLMs.
+However, hallucination detection is hindered by the laborious and expensive manual annotation of hallucinatory content.
+Meanwhile, as different LLMs exhibit distinct types and rates of hallucination, the collection of hallucination datasets is inherently model-specific, which also increases the cost.
+To address this issue, this paper proposes a method called \textbf{AutoHall} for \underline{Auto}matically constructing model-specific \underline{Hall}ucination datasets based on existing fact-checking datasets.
+The empirical results reveal variations in hallucination proportions and types among different models.
+Moreover, we introduce a zero-resource and black-box hallucination detection method based on self-contradiction to recognize the hallucination in our constructed dataset, achieving superior detection performance compared to baselines.
+Further analysis on our dataset provides insight into factors that may contribute to LLM hallucinations.
+Our codes and datasets are publicly available at \url{https://github.com/zouyingcao/AutoHall}.